 Next of Kin: A Compassionate, Interdisciplinary Science Curriculum

 Friends of Washoe and the New England Anti-Vivisection Society (NEAVS) in a collaborative effort have developed two Interdisciplinary Science Curricula, one for elementary students grades 2-5 and one for middle level students grades 6-9.
 These two curricula focus on information and issues dealing with free-living and captive chimpanzees.
 They also introduce students to issues surrounding experimentation on all non-human animals.
 In contrast to many curricula, this is one that uses sound empirical research to support a compassionate approach for all our fellow animals.
 The curriculum lessons are designed so they can be used comprehensively, as a supplement or as extra lessons as needed.
-You may request copies of the curricula from the CHCI by contacting us by email at email@example.com!
+You can download the elementary curriculum here.
+You may request copies of the middle school curricula by email at firstname.lastname@example.org!

 "Teaching this curriculum has been amazing!
 My students love it!" ~ 8th grade science teacher at Edgewood Middle School, Maryland